gnuarmeclipse/gnuarmeclipse.github.io-source/pages/home.md

 These plug-ins provide Eclipse CDT (C/C++ Development Tooling) extensions for GNU ARM toolchains like **GNU Tools for ARM Embedded Processors**, **Linaro**, etc.

-In short, the GNU ARM Eclipse plug-ins allow to create, build, debug and in general to **manage ARM and AArch64 projects** (executables and static/shared libraries, in both 32 and 64-bits versions) with the Eclipse framework (currently tested up to Eclipse 4.6 Neon).
+In short, the GNU ARM Eclipse plug-ins allow to create, build, debug and in general to **manage ARM and AArch64 projects** (executables and static/shared libraries, in both 32 and 64-bits versions) with the Eclipse framework (currently tested up to Eclipse 4.6 Neon.3).
 The plug-ins run on Windows, GNU/Linux and macOS.
 For more details please visit the [Features]({{ site.baseurl }}/plugins/features/) page.

 ![Create new STM32F4 C++ project]({{ site.baseurl }}/assets/images/2015/intro-new-f4-project.png)